Themenausschreibungen

 - Wählen Sie zunächst online mittels der nachfolgenden Links drei Themen (Prio 1 bis 3) aus (Bachelorarbeit / Masterarbeit)

-- Zusätzlich zur Themenauswahl senden Sie bitte Ihren tabellarischen Lebenslauf und Notenauszug an Dr. Christopher Münch (christopher.muench@fau.de)
+- Zusätzlich zur Themenauswahl senden Sie bitte Ihren tabellarischen Lebenslauf und Notenauszug an Masoud Mirzaei (masoud.mirzaei@fau.de)

 Bitte beachten Sie, dass nur vollständige Bewerbungen berücksichtigt werden können.

-Die verbindliche Zusage für die Vergabe einer Abschlussarbeit erfolgt bis spätestens 06.
-Oktober 2023.
+Die verbindliche Zusage für die Vergabe einer Abschlussarbeit erfolgt bis spätestens 04.
+April 2025.

 Bachelorstudierende müssen zusätzlich das „Seminar zur Bachelorarbeit“ belegen.
 An allen Terminen des Seminars herrscht Anwesenheitspflicht.